trapexit/mergerfs/README.md

 features in DrivePool can be replicated with external tools in combination with mergerfs.

-Additionally DrivePool is a closed source commercial product vs mergerfs a ISC licensed OSS project.
+Additionally, DrivePool is a closed source commercial product vs mergerfs a ISC licensed OSS project.